With so many options available, we realize that making the final call on whether you’d like dentures or implants can be challenging.

 As always, if you have specific questions, we encourage you to contact your dentist.

-How to Choose Between Dentures and Dental Implants
+Choosing Between Dentures and Dental Implants

 First thing’s first: what is the difference between dentures and dental implants?
 Dentures are artificial teeth that mold to your mouth.
 Many types of dentures can be removed.
 However, there are also permanent options, which allow the teeth to stay within your mouth.